How to buy the right child car seat

 Car seat bases

 Do you need a base for your car seat?
-Some Group 0+ child car seats come with the option to buy a base.
-This base is separate and is left permanently installed in your car.
+Some Group 0+ baby car seats come with the option to buy a base.
+This base is separate and is left semi-permanently installed in your car.

 Safety tip: Always check your base is installed correctly.